 Executive Director, MIT Hong Kong Innovation Node

-Director of Strategic Initiatives, MIT Hong Kong Innovation Node
+Director of Education, MIT Hong Kong Innovation Node

 Angel Lai is responsible for leading administrative initiatives and operations at the MIT Hong Kong Innovation Node.
 With a passion for human interaction, she plays an active role in activities between Mainland China and Hong Kong.

 Angel started her career in the insurance sector.
 She worked with sizeable companies and medical groups, and has solid experience in project management and policy administration.
 She held revamping business work flow and payment methods, involving compensation system with incentive programs.

 From 2013-2015, she was HR head of CWB Tech, a technology company focused on sensor-based motion analysis system for rehabilitation and injury prevention application.
 She is enthusiastic about how technology and innovation can make people’s lives more enjoyable and easy.

 Manager, Industry Liaison, MIT Hong Kong Innovation Node

 Liea Lin joined the team in 2018 and is responsible for program development.
 In addition, she brings networks from internationals and Mainland China.
 Liea is active in connecting people and building up new possibilities for cooperations.